What Is Agile Development? *

-- Inexperienced product owners can possibly derail project deliverables.
+- Inexperienced product owners might derail project deliverables.
 Business representatives need to be clear about their requirements and the outcome they expect.

-- Unrealistic expectations need to be dealt with.
-Active participation from stakeholders in all processes from planning to delivery is required to arrive at a realistic status of the project.
+- Stakeholders can actively take part in all processes, from planning to delivery, to arrive at a realistic status of the project.

 To withstand the withering business and economic climate of the future, it is imperative organizations be change ready.
 Businesses need to focus on creating a supportive environment for their people.
-Invest in agile training, team building activities, encourage and support employees to upskill.
-Continuous learning and improvement is how agile can future proof your business.
+Invest in agile training, team-building activities, encourage and support employees to upskill.
+Continuous learning and improvement are how agile can future prove your business.